naturalis/puppet-common/README.md

 Common Functions
 -------------
 This a function library for common uses structures in puppet.
+Current functions are:

+* ensure_package
+* directory_structure

 common::ensure_package
 -------------